BrickMMO/hubs/README.md

-# BrickMMO Ev3 Hub
+# BrickMMO Hubs

-The Python app to control a BrickMMO EV3 Hub.
+The Python apps to control BrickMMO hubs.